-- Before sunrise on the 14th Venus can be found just above the crescent Moon.
+- Before sunrise on the 4th the Moon is just above Jupiter.

-- After sunset on the 22nd, the waxing crescent Moon sits next to Mars.
+- At sunset on the 10th, the waxing crescent Moon sits above bright Venus.

-- On the night of the 25th the waxing gibbous Moon is near the red supergiant star Antares (Scorpius).
+- On the 16th the waxing gibbous Moon is near the red supergiant star Antares (Scorpius).

 The major meteor shower this month is the Perseids which peaks on the 13th.
 This is a strong Northern Hemisphere shower with around 100 meteors predicted per hour.
 The shower resides within the northern constellation of Perseus and it is difficult to view from the Southern Hemisphere.
 However, at the peak of the shower, it has been known for long-pathed Perseids to be seen here.